Nepal has returned to normal after the recent protests. Book your trek with confidence.

 The EBC Trek requires reasonable physical and mental fitness.
 During the trek, trekkers must cover approximately 130 km.
 Trekkers must ascend and descend steep and narrow trails on varied terrains each day.
 Similarly, they must cross several suspension bridges, glaciers, and moraines along the way.
 The average trekking hour per day is 5 to 6 hours, depending on the destination.
 It requires strength, stamina, and endurance to overcome the physically demanding trails.
 Likewise, mental resilience also plays a significant role in conquering challenges.

-In addition to the challenging terrain, the high altitude makes the venture difficult.
+In addition to the challenging terrain, the high altitude makes the EBC trek difficult.
 The thin oxygen level in the atmosphere can cause acute mountain sickness among trekkers.
 Ascending is also more difficult and physically strenuous.
 The weather also changes rapidly as you move to higher elevations.
 It can cause unforeseen difficulties for trekkers.
 The lack of infrastructure and connectivity can make trekkers feel isolated and demotivated during the trek journey.

 Everest Base Camp is a challenging trek but not impossible.
 However, trekkers must not underestimate the difficulties.
 They must prepare properly and plan their trek itinerary to best fit them.
 It helps to make the trip to Everest Base Camp more comfortable and enjoyable.